luigifreda/pyslam/README.md

 - `Step`: Enter in the *Step by step mode*.
 Press the button `Step` a first time to pause.
 Then, press it again to make the pipeline process a single new frame.
 - `Save`: Save the map into the file `map.json`.
 You can visualize it back by using the script `/main_map_viewer.py` (as explained above).
 - `Reset`: Reset SLAM system.
-- `Draw Grount Truth`:  If a ground truth dataset (e.g., KITTI, TUM, EUROC, or REPLICA) is loaded, you can visualize it by pressing this button.
+- `Draw Ground Truth`:  If a ground truth dataset (e.g., KITTI, TUM, EUROC, or REPLICA) is loaded, you can visualize it by pressing this button.
 The ground truth trajectory will be displayed in 3D and will be progressively aligned with the estimated trajectory, updating approximately every 10-30 frames.
 As more frames are processed, the alignment between the ground truth and estimated trajectory becomes more accurate.
 After about 20 frames, if the button is pressed, a window will appear showing the Cartesian alignment errors along the main axes (i.e., $e_x$, $e_y$, $e_z$) and the history of the total $RMSE$ between the ground truth and the aligned estimated trajectories.

 ---